richietk/spark_project/README.md

 - Run spending_turnout.ipynb for further analysis.

 **Notes**
-- Data is stored in the data folder.
+- CSV/XLSX data is stored in the data folder.
 - The pipeline is scalable and designed to handle large datasets.

 ![Project Flowchart](flowchart_mermaid.png)